The first load test made SQLite look guilty.

 - DAU/MAU Ratio: Assuming a standard engagement ratio of 20%: $$ 4.5\text{M DAU} / 0.20 = \textbf{22.5 Million MAUs} $$

-I rounded this to 25M given that the “saturation” limit was actually higher (467 RPS), suggesting even more headroom.
+I rounded this to 25M because the saturation limit was higher at 467 RPS, which suggests more headroom.

 References: